 If your child cannot cope with queueing or all the clamour of check-in and security, you can book special assistance which will speed you through these areas.
 You need to pre-book this with your airline or tour operator 48 hours in advance.
 'I struggled for years trying to manage my son, who has learning difficulties, in the enormous check-in and security queues at Gatwick airport, thinking that special assistance was only for people using wheelchairs,' says Louise MacInvoy.
 'Last year I realised this could also be used by people with all types of special needs, and what a difference – we were ushered to the front of the check-in queue, and then through a side door into a fast-track security lane.'

-Have drinks handy to give your child during the ascent and descent, as drinking can help to ‘pop’ ears blocked by air pressure changes.
+Ask for drinks on the plane to give your child during the ascent and descent, as drinking can help to ‘pop’ ears blocked by air pressure changes.

 If your child is unreliable around continence, and won’t understand that there are times during the flight when they cannot get out of their seat to use the toilet, think about using Pull-Ups or small adult incontinence products for the flight.